NicolasBernaerts/ubuntu-scripts/thumbnailer/graphviz/README.md

-# Graphviz files Thumbnailer for Nautilus #
+# Graphviz files Thumbnailer #

 ## Introduction ##

-This project explains all the steps needed to configure Nautilus to display graphviz .dot files result in their Nautilus icon.
+This project handles all the steps needed to configure your file manager to display graphviz .dot files content as their thumbnail.

-## Description & Installation ##
+## Installation ##

-Just download and run :
+Just download and run installation script **graphviz-tumbnailer-install.sh**

-    ./graphviz-thumbnailer-install.sh